robert-alfaro/docker-rsync-cron/README.md

-Forked to be used on Rasberry Pi
+Forked to be used on Rasberry Pi and send email in case of rsync process error

 # docker-rsync-cron